Deafness is dogs is defined when there is a partial or complete lack/loss of a dog’s capability to hear auditory sounds.

 - Or the administration of drugs/medications that are toxic to the ear.

-And now that we’ve probably scared you, we should point out that most common reason that dogs acquire deafness is because of what is called age-related hearing loss and not because of some type of “inheritable” disease or toxic or viral exposure.
+And now that we’ve probably scared you, we should point out that the most common reason that dogs acquire Deafness is because of what is called age-related hearing loss and not because of some “inheritable” disease or toxic or viral exposure.

 Age-related hearing loss…

-Occurs because as dogs age they begin to experience a deterioration of the hair cells in the Cochlea (the spiral part inside the ear which contains the organ that responds to the vibrations made by sound).
-With loud noises over a period of time the hair cells become bent and broken causing a loss of hearing.
-Which is also why we humans suffer hearing loss as we age as well!
+This occurs because as dogs age, they begin to experience a deterioration of the hair cells in the Cochlea (the spiral part inside the ear, which contains the organ that responds to the vibrations made by sound).
+With loud noises over some time, the hair cells become bent and broken, causing a loss of hearing, which is also why we humans suffer hearing loss as we age!

 Affected Breeds

-Pretty much all dogs can suffer from age related hearing loss.
-But it should be noted that there are “some” dog breeds that just “seem” to suffer from age related hearing loss more often than others.
+Pretty much all dogs can suffer from age-related hearing loss.
+But it should be noted that “some” dog breeds that “seem” to suffer from age-related hearing loss more often than others.
 These breeds would include:

 - Australian Shepherd,